 property tax deduction.

-By the way, here are some very important numbers, dear to the hearts at the white house, and maybe your heart also:
+By the way, here are some very important numbers, dear to the hearts at the white house.
+And maybe they are close to your heart also:

 - The new tax rules Increase “the refundable portion of the child tax credit to $1,400, thanks to Rubio’s insistence.
 The overall child tax credit will increase from $1,000 to $2,000.”